cturl/cturl.github.io/policy/index.md

 ### Use of our Redirects

-CompactURL may not be used to redirect to spam, malware, illegal activity, has/promoting NSFW content, material that infringes copyright, and other content we may consider forbidden.
+CompactURL may not be used to redirect to OR promote spam, malware, illegal activity, NSFW content, material that infringes copyright, and other content we may consider forbidden.

 ### Managing Redirects